mgerb/ServerStatus/readme.md

 - Execute the OS specific binary!

 ### Mentioning Roles/Users
-- you must first get your role/user id
+- you must first get your role/user id (see below of obtaining ID's)
 - for user `<@userid>`
 - for role `<@&roleid>`